 Is Istanbul a good place to live?

-Historically and geographically Istanbul unites both Asia and Europe.
-This helps to establish a bond between eastern and western cultures and creates a great sense of diversity in the city.
+Historically and geographically, Istanbul unites both Asia and Europe.
+This helps to establish a bond between Eastern and Western cultures and creates a great sense of diversity in the city.

-If you’re planning to move abroad and diverse society is what you are looking for, consider Istanbul.
+If you’re planning to move abroad and a diverse society is what you are looking for, consider Istanbul.

 Istanbul never fails to charm.
 Quite a few expats and foreign retirees living in Istanbul at present will tell you that they have made the decision to stay after visiting this magical city as tourists.

 Compared to other South European capitals, Istanbul is not a super expensive place to live.